 Designs protection is available for manufactured articles.
 The scope of protection is limited to the design’s shape, configuration, pattern or ornamentation, or combinations thereof.
 Simply put, what you see is what you protect.
 To obtain an industrial design registration, the features of the design must be original and novel.

-A registered Canadian industrial design provides an exclusive right to your design for up to ten years from the date of registration and are subject to payment of a renewal fee on the 5th anniversary of the design registration date.
+A registered Canadian industrial design provides an exclusive right to your design for up to 10 years from the date of registration or 15 years from the date of filing, whichever is longer.
+Once registered the design registration is subject to payment of a renewal fee on the 5th anniversary of the design registration date.
 Designs must be registered to be enforced.

 Design protection does not relate to the function of the manufactured articles.
 Novel and inventive functionality is protectable by a patent and not by a design.